Vintage Gold Watches: Library

 A bold title perhaps but this watch book nearly carries it off!
 Principal manufacturers of today and their history with lots of photographs of the watches of yesterday and today.

 Few objects combine function, elegance, and status as well as a wristwatch.
-One’s choice of chronograph reveals a great deal because it shows the value we place on the most precious resource of all-time.
+One’s choice of chronograph reveals a great deal as it shows the value we place on the most precious resource of all; time.
 A blend of precise mechanics, craftsmanship, fine materials, and innovation distinguishes the truly superlative examples.
 In The Watch Book, readers can feast their eyes and minds on a magnificently-illustrated and well-documented chronicle of the world’s best timepieces.
 First, we’re treated to a brief discussion on the meaning of time and its measurement by ticking sets of gears and hands.
 Next we delve into more than 18 premium manufacturers, including Patek Philippe, Rolex, and Cartier.
 These biographies of the most important names in top-end timekeeping trace the progressive development from their earliest days right up to the latest innovations and current models.
 We explore just what makes these houses outstanding, learning about the remarkable breakthroughs that established them as the creme de la creme of the European watch industry.

-It’s a chunk of change but this the best first book, or the one and only book of vintage Rolex.
+It’s a chunk of change, but this the best first book, or the one and only book of vintage Rolex.

-It’s an even bigger chunk of change but if you Really Love your Vintage Rolex and your investment to date is closing on say £10,000, then this book is probably an essential enhancement to your overall appreciation and experience of the manufacturer.
+It’s an even bigger chunk of change, but if you Really Love your Vintage Rolex and your investment to date is closing on say £10,000, then this book is probably an essential enhancement to your overall appreciation and experience of the manufacturer.

 Guido Mondani Editore, Genova, Italy, 2008.
 Hardcover.
 Book Condition: New.
 Dust Jacket Condition: New.
 338 pages, lavishly illustrated, 2008.
 Published to celebrate 100 years of the Rolex wristwatch brand, this book describes and illustrates many of the fine watches produced, together with period advertisements, etc. A ‘must have’ for Rolex enthusiasts.
 With dust jacket, separate price list (card covers) and card slipcase.
-[Dual Italian & English language] This is a heavy book (4.0 kg)
+[Dual Italian & English language] This is a heavy book (4.0 kg).

-Orologi da Polso wristwatches Rolex, Osvaldo Patrizzi Guidi Mondani Editore, 1992 £250.00 Out of print.
+Orologi da Polso wristwatches Rolex, Osvaldo Patrizzi Guidi Mondani Editore, 1992 £299.00 Out of print.
 Hard to find.

 Oversized Hardcover.
 Book Condition: Near Fine.
-10″ x 12 1/4″, 208 pp., dark grey cloth with gold titling to front and spine, in illustrated dustjacket.
+10″ x 12 1/4″, 208 pp., dark grey cloth with gold titling to front and spine, in illustrated dust jacket.
 First Edition.
 The personal copy of actor Charlie Sheen, acquired in an auction of his belongings (Leland’s), though no ownership is indicated in the book.
-Near Fine condition (minor bumping to corners, otherwise Fne) in a VG++/Near Fine dust jacket which has some bumping at the edges, light surface rubbing, and, on the back panel, a few light scratches and one impression.
+Near Fine condition (minor bumping to corners, otherwise Fine) in a VG++/Near Fine dust jacket which has some bumping at the edges, light surface rubbing, and, on the back panel, a few light scratches and one impression.
 Long considered the best book on Rolex watches ever published.
 This First Edition has a brief history of Rolex, Hans Wilsdorf, The Foundation, Andre J. Heiniger and the watches themselves.
 It has pages of Rolex advertising from 1939 to 1980.
-The last part of the book is entitled “Selection of Rolex Wristwatches Described by Osvaldo Patrizzi” with two large color photographs and a short description of a watch on each page.
-The book contains invaluable information on the reference number, the movement, the case, and the year of production of each Rolex watch.
+The last part of the book is entitled “Selection of Rolex Wristwatches Described by Osvaldo Patrizzi” with two large colour photographs and a short description of a watch on each page.
+The book contains invaluable information on the reference number, the movement, the case and the year of production of each Rolex watch.
 It comes with a separate price guide for all watches that appear in the book.
 In ENGLISH and ITALIAN.

-John E. Brozek Large format paper back Out of Print and hard to find £150.00
+John E. Brozek Large format paperback Out of Print and hard to find £150.00

 The Rolex Report is the result of over 10 years of personal research, cram-packed with 288 pages of facts and figures with over 400 high-resolution illustrations.
 The book gives a chronological history of The Rolex Watch Company, as well as a look at each of the Rolex models including variations and evolutions over the years.
 In addition to identifying hundreds of Rolex watches and parts, it includes a unique resource for spotting counterfeit Rolex watches, with incredibly detailed side-by-side macro photos.
 Whether you’re a serious collector, or just considering a Rolex in the future this is a must have resource.

-The “brand with the crown” is recognised world-wide as an invaluable sports implement and luxury product.
+The “brand with the crown” is recognised worldwide as an invaluable sports implement and luxury product.
 This book traces the manufacturer’s development from the 1920s, when it began its steady rise to unprecedented international appeal, to the present.
 Explore the ingenious innovations in technology and marketing behind the prestigious company’s swift success.
 Browse the images and devour the historical and technical details of some of Rolex’s most reliable models: the Submariner, on which divers depend to get them safely back to the surface; the Cosmograph and Yachtmaster that auto-racers and boat captains trust for their precision and durability.
 Get the latest reports and performance tests results on Rolex items: rugged or elegant; classic or contemporary.
 From the beginning, the sponsorship of statesmen, movie stars, and athletes has driven its success, but Rolex has since expanded to include more than just the rich and famous.

 The history of Rolex is inextricably linked to its founder Hans Wilsdorf, who took the first steps in the world of Swiss watchmaking as he dreamed about a timepiece that could be worn around the wrist.
-This experimental research led Rolex to achieve its highest goals in both technological innovation and in the use of the finest materials alone.
+This experimental research led Rolex to achieve its highest goals in both technological innovations and in the use of the finest materials alone.
 Its models have been photographed on the wrists of political leaders, sports champions, and film and fashion celebrities, transforming each Rolex into a fully-fledged status symbol, a synonym of elegance and precision.
 Including essays with a historical and technical slant, in-depth descriptions of the most representative pieces and a brief glossary, the pages in this book sparkle with golden hands, diamond-studded dials and patent-leather watchbands, illustrated in period photographs and macro-detail.
 The volume ends with a chapter dedicated to the most amazing auctions that saw the sale of the Geneva-based company’s vintage watches.

 One of the very few guides to vintage Jaeger-LeCoultre and thankfully a very good one.

-John Goldberger has been collecting and studying vintage watches for over 25 years, which means he’s spent many happy hours at jewelers’ shops, flea markets, conventions and auctions around the world.
+John Goldberger has been collecting and studying vintage watches for over 25 years, which means he’s spent many happy hours at jewellers’ shops, flea markets, conventions and auctions around the world.
 His comprehensive and detailed illustrated book on the Omega family of Swiss timepieces is an indispensable asset to others who share his obsession, and to those who would love to–to armchair collectors.
-“Omega Watches” covers the history of more than 240 vintage models, with emphasis on their outer aspects–including the shape and outline of each case and its dial and movements, which are governing features for the collector, as well as clues to exceptional internal design.
-Goldberg has created a beautiful visual guide to Omega timepieces from the classic pocketwatch to the modern chronograph.
-Starting with the first models of the past century, “Omega Watches” displays the beauty, complexity and the collectibility of classic watches such as the Speedmaster, first produced in 1957, and the Seamaster, both of which are still produced today.
+Omega Watches covers the history of more than 240 vintage models with a clear emphasis on their outer aspects; including the shape and outline of each case and its dial and movements, which are governing features for the collector, as well as clues to exceptional internal design.
+Goldberg has created a beautiful visual guide to Omega timepieces from the classic pocket watch to the modern chronograph.
+Starting with the first models of the past century, Omega Watches displays the beauty, complexity and the collectibility of classic watches such as the Speedmaster, first produced in 1957, and the Seamaster, both of which are still produced today.
 All examples depicted are from private collections.

 Omega was entrusted with timekeeping at the Los Angeles Olympic Games in 1932 and has since been the official timekeeper at 22 Olympics.
-That association has led to more than half a century of pioneering developments in timers and watches, from the first water-resistant photoelectric cell to the first photo-finish camera (an innovation that resolved the problem of group finishes in track events), and “contact pads” inside the pool at swimming competitions.
-They have continued to innovate, most recently with real time results online, available as soon as a swimmer hits the pool wall at the end of a lap.
-Yet it is the most tangible, touchable, wearable results of all this that brings Omega watches from the workplaces of athletes (including Michelle Wie and Michael Phelps) into the homes of design aficionados.
-John Goldberger, the editor of “Omega Watches” and “Longines Watches” here presents more than 50 years of rare and beautiful sport designs from the Omega line.
+That association has led to more than half a century of pioneering developments in timers and watches; from the first water-resistant photoelectric cell, to the first photo-finish camera (an innovation that resolved the problem of group finishes in track events), as well as “contact pads” inside the pool at swimming competitions.
+They have continued to innovate, most recently with real-time results online, available as soon as a swimmer hits the pool wall at the end of a lap.
+Yet it is the most tangible, touchable, wearable results of all that brings Omega watches from the workplaces of athletes (including Michelle Wie and Michael Phelps) into the homes of design aficionados.
+John Goldberger, the editor of Omega Watches and ‘Longines Watches’, presents more than 50 years of rare and beautiful sports designs from the Omega line.